kesselaprod/openwrtopensslguide/README.md

 You also need to edit your /etc/config/uhttpd file and restart uhttpd afterwards to enable HTTPS.
 I have uploaded my uhttpd config file for comparison.
 Here you can also set the path to your server.key and server.crt (e.g. /etc/uhttpd.key and /etc/uhttpd.crt) which will be used to complete the chain.

+In addition I created a separate directory in /www/ called "ssl" (/www/ssl) to put the important certificates into for verification reasons.
+You can choose another directory, but then you have to edit the config files (see "Certificate Config Files" section).

 __Client preparations__:

 After installing OpenSSL on your windows machine, I highly recommend you to tweak your windows explorer context menu by adding the "open command prompt window here as administrator" (manual and registry file can be found here https://www.tenforums.com/tutorials/59686-open-command-window-here-administrator-add-windows-10-a.html).
-This is necessary because you need to operate in the openssl installation directory and openssl has the bad habit of getting a hiccup in the current command prompt window after issuing some commands so that you have to re-open the prompt in order to get the job done).
+This is necessary because you need to operate in the openssl installation directory and openssl has the bad habit of getting a hiccup in the current command prompt window after issuing some commands so that you have to re-open the prompt in order to get the job done.

 __Generate Certificates__: